qguv/mtk/README.md

   - Play a rhythm game
   - Collect entropy
   - View info
+  - Toggle sound

 When you return to the main menu, you are placed at the title of the menu you just left.
-When you return from "view info", for instance, the main menu will display "view info", meaning you would tap once to "play a rhythm game" and twice to "collect entropy".
+When you return from "view info", for instance, the main menu will display "view info", meaning you would tap once to select "toggle sound", twice to select "play a rhythm game", and three times to select "collect entropy".

 ## Rhythm game gameplay